-During June to August 1944, US Navy 78th Naval Construction Battalion "Seabees" built the Ponam Airfield, surfaced with crushed coral.
-The runway was operational by early August 1944.
-Recreational facilities included an open air movie theater and a chapel built using bush materials.
+Between June 1944 to August 1944, the U. S. Navy (USN) 78th Naval Construction Battalion (78th NCB) "Seabees" built the Ponam Airfield with a single runway surfaced with crushed coral.
+By early August 1944 the runway was operational.
+Facilities included an open air movie theater and a chapel built using bush materials.
 A shower and latrine was built on the southern side at roughly the center of the island.

-During August, the Seabees were relieved by the 140th Battalion, A Company which completed construction and undertook maintenance and improvement until April 14, 1945 when replaced by Construction Battalion Maintenance Unit (CBMU) 587.
+By August 1944, the Seabees were relieved by the 140th Battalion, A Company that completed construction and undertook maintenance and improvement of the airfield until April 14, 1945 when replaced by Construction Battalion Maintenance Unit 587 (CBMU 587).

-Starting in August 1944, used by the US Navy aircraft and PV-1 Ventura for training and anti-submarine and shipping patrols.
+Starting in August 1944, used by the U. S. Navy (USN) aircraft including PV-1 Venturas for training and anti-submarine and shipping patrols.
 In late 1944, entertainer Bob Hope made an unscheduled visit to Ponam and a show was organized for personnel form the surrounding bases.

 American units based on Ponam

 During March-April 1945, Ponam was turned over to the Royal Navy (RN).
 On March 13, 1945 the MSR No. 4 arrived at Ponam aboard HMS Speaker and began unloading their supplies from SS Clan Macauley.
 The bulk of the MONAB IV (Mobile Naval Air Base No. 4) arrived aboard SS Empire Arquebus on March 25 under the command of Captain A. N .C.
 Bingley.
 Several Dorland transportable hangers were installed at the airfield to provide shade while servicing aircraft.